Raiden Developer Onboarding Guide

 Target will process the secret message, register it into their state and then proceed to reveal the secret backwards by sending their own

 Initiator will receive this

 RevealSecret message and process it.
 This message tells them that the payee (either the target or another mediator if we got multiple hops) knows the secret and wants to claim the lock off-chain.
 So then they may unlock the lock and send an up-to date balance proof to the payee.
-This is done by sending what we (unfortunately) call the Secret message back to the partner who sent the
+This is done by sending what we call the Unlock message back to the partner who sent the

 This concludes the transfer for that hop.
 If the receiver of